Dubeman/starpipeline/README.md

 - **Restoration Quality**: Significant SNR improvement on low-quality images
 - **Automation**: Fully automated pipeline with minimal human intervention

+## 🙏 Acknowledgments

+### RL-Restore Component
+Special recognition to the RL-Restore project for the innovative reinforcement learning approach to astronomical image restoration.
+The system's ability to adaptively select from a toolkit of specialized CNNs represents a significant advancement in automated image processing for astronomy.

+### Technical Contributions
+- **Dataset Creation**: Synthetic degradation methodology for astronomical image training
+- **RL Framework**: State-action formulation for image restoration tasks
+- **CNN Toolkit**: Specialized restoration tools for different astronomical artifacts
+- **Integration**: Seamless pipeline combining multiple AI/ML techniques

 ## 🤝 Contributing

 This is an active research project.
 Contributions are welcome in: